- January 1, 2016

 Importance of Test coverage?

-- Finding area of a requirement not implemented by a set of test cases
+- Finding the area of a requirement not implemented by a set of test cases

 - Helps to create additional test cases to increase coverage